September 1st, 2017

 "Tell me what?
 Oh, everyone knows?
 That's why Scorpius said 'Sure, Mum', when I told him we'd see him for his birthday, and why Mum just told me to have a good time… where are we going?" she demanded.

 All six of the adults started to laugh.
-"I don't think it's possible," Neville commented.
+"I don't think it's possible to use charms to control teenagers," Neville commented.
 "If anyone were to be successful at it though, it would be our Hermione."

 "Mummy, Mummy, can Lily come over and play?"
 Alicia-May came running over to ask.
 Emily looked at Ginny who shrugged and gave a 'why not?' expression.